taxlien-online/taxlien-flutter-app/docs/ui_ux_improvements.md

 # UI/UX Improvements for Cinema Usage

 ## Overview
-This document outlines the improvements made to the FreeDome Manager UI/UX to better serve cinema operators and provide quick access to essential settings.
+This document outlines the improvements made to the TaxLien.online UI/UX to better serve cinema operators and provide quick access to essential settings.

 ## Key Improvements